laryziinha/forge-scryfall-scrapper/README.md

 <p>This project downloads images from Scryfall for personal, non-commercial use.</p>
 All card images are © Wizards of the Coast.

+<p>This project is not affiliated with, endorsed by, or maintained by
+the Forge project or its contributors.</p>

 ---